 Presentations: Sessions for groups of faculty, or for groups of majors, to assist with the department's academic and professional needs, including oral components of senior theses, poster presentations, research presentations, and more.

 NEW: Peer Speaking Tutors: Specially trained students available for one-on-one meetings to help with oral presentations, thesis defenses, interviews, poster presentations, class discussion skills, visual aids, and more!
 Make an appointment or walk-in at the Writing Center, just like you do with peer writing tutors.
 Online appointments are available through the Writing Center's online system - just click on "Make an Appointment," above.

-Campus-wide Workshops: Matt is conducting more workshops this semester, open to all students, focusing on the essentials of public speaking and presentation.
+Campus-wide Workshops: Matt conducts workshops periodically throughout the academic year, open to all students, focusing on the essentials of public speaking and presentation.